mweel1/usa_high_level/grants/personal-profile/v2/index.md

 # Security

-The personal profile will be encrypted with a passphrase and an e-mail address where it can be recovered or changed.
+The personal profile will be encrypted with an e-mail address and password where it can be recovered or changed.
 These keys can be provided to loved ones if you forget a password.

+A recover key can be sent to social security that will allow people to fill out a recovery form on social security where they will be e-mailed a link to set their password.

+If they lost their e-mail, a secondary process could be sent with an action to change the e-mail address also.

 # Personal Profile Storage Types

-## Government Storage
+## Government Document Storage

 ### Government Id

 When registering a government Id with the personal profile.
 The front and back picture must be taken, where the government id will be used to verify the user with a video, and out of pocket questions.

-When presenting the id in public, attendants have 2 options, the citizen can show their ID's image where an animated government seal will surround the ID, or the bar code can be scanned on the back of the ID for further verification.
+When presenting the id in public, attendants have 2 options, the citizen can show their ID's image where an animated government seal surrounding the ID, or the bar code can be scanned on the back of the ID for further verification.

+All governments that issue ID's must provide an API to validate an ID as valid, along with an age response.

 Government seals can only be shown when presenting their respective document.
 Under no circumstances will the operating system allow this framed image to be shown, or created on the operating system unless it comes directly from a personal profile.

-### Passport

-If a user is not a citizen of the United States they can upload a passport where its verified along with creating an [express visa account](/express-visa/).
-The passport Id will be sent to the passport agency where the picture of the passport, the person and the agency will be matched.
+People asking for ID, can also [use public rfid specification](/public-rfid-specification/) to scan a phone while the ID is present on the screen.

 ### Legal Guardian(s) / Children